Liz is part designer, part educator, and full-time dog owner.

 “Bobulate” comes from an email exchange Liz had with a friend which tracked lists of words that sounded better without their prefixes and/or suffixes.
 The original list didn’t live on, but the name did.
 Standing for “intentional organization;” to be thrown into order, as if against one’s will, if it were a real word, it would mean the opposite of “discombobulated.”

-The lovely typeface is Skolar, which was designed by David Březina and is distributed by TypeTogether.
-It was designed with “scholarly and multilingual publications in mind.
+The lovely fonts are Source Sans Pro and Source Serif Pro, an open-source font distributed by Adobe and is intended by me to connote “scholarly publication.”
 It incorporates a subtle personal style, neither neutral nor conspicuous,” exactly what Bobulate portends to do.
 The illustration of the red dog in the logo mark stands in for Liz’s first vizsla, Lucy.
+Today, Harriet is her third beloved vizsla.